repoog/GitPrey/README.md

         -l  Set search level for searching projects within 1-5, default level is 1.
         -k  Set key words for searching projects.
         -h  Show help information.

+### pattern file introduction
+pattern is a directory putting db files:
+* path.db: sensitive file path, such as htpasswd
+* file.db: the files name which sensitive content maybe in, such as .env
+* info.db: sensitive content key words for searching, such as password